-- Technical "house keeping" data which includes telemetry, events and commands from each subsystem component as published to the EFD; - Software version configuration status of all operating subsystems; - Operating configuration parameters for all active subsystems. - Meteorological and the environmental state on the Summit; - Environmental conditions in the dome interior; - State of atmospheric turbulences e.g. seeing; and - State of sky transparency.
+- Technical "housekeeping" data, which includes telemetry, events and commands from each subsystem component as published to the EFD;

+- Software version including the history of the

+- 1. low-level, hardware-related software,

+- 2. the Engineering User Interfaces, and

+- 3. Comandable SAL Components